mesosphere/dcos-commons/docs/pages/ops-guide.md

 # Diagnosis tools

-Different components in a DC/OS cluster provide ways to diagnose services which are running in that cluster.
-In addition to that, the SDK itself offers its own endpoints which describe what the Scheduler is doing at a given time.
+DC/OS clusters have several available tools which can be used to diagnose services which are running in that cluster.
+In addition to that, the SDK itself offers its own endpoints which describe what the Scheduler itself is doing at any given time.

 ## Logging